cavaunpeu/willwolf.io-source/content/articles/thorough-introduction-to-boltzmann-machines.md

 \mathop{\mathbb{E}}_{x \sim p_{\text{model}}} [x_i  x_j] \approx \frac{1}{N}\sum\limits_{k=1}^N x^{(k)}_i  x^{(k)}_j\quad\text{where}\quad x^{(k)} \sim p_{\text{model}}
 $$

 So, now we just need a way to draw these samples.
-Luckily, we have a Gibb's sampler to tap!
+Luckily, we have a Gibbs sampler to tap!

 **Instead of computing the true negative phase, i.e. summing $x_i  x_j$ over all permissible configurations $X$ under our model, we can approximate it by evaluating this expression for a few model samples, then taking the mean.**